 Commerce City residents are served by both the Adams County Housing Authority (ACHA) and the Commerce City Housing Authority (CCHA).
 ACHA is the larger of the two organizations and owns 42 units of public housing, has an ownership stake in another approximately 1,500 units of affordable housing, and administers 1,498 Housing Choice Vouchers.
-CCHA is a state recipient and not a HUD-funded public housing authority and is therefore not affiliated with HUD's public housing programs.
-However, CCHA does have an ownership interest in 226 affordable housing units throughout Commerce City and administers approximately 100 Housing Choice Vouchers.
+CCHA has an ownership interest in 226 affordable housing units throughout Commerce City and administers approximately 100 Housing Choice Vouchers.